Raja Zarith Sofiah: Early life and education

-Raja Zarith Sofiah was born in Istana Raja Muda, Teluk Anson, on 14 August 1959 as the third child and second daughter of Sultan Idris Shah II of Perak and Raja Perempuan Muzwin binti Raja Arif Shah.
+Raja Zarith Sofiah was born at Batu Gajah Hospital, in Perak, on 14 August 1959 as the third child and second daughter of Sultan Idris Shah II of Perak and Raja Perempuan Muzwin binti Raja Ariff Shah.
 Her parents were first step-cousins once removed.
 She is a second step-cousin of Sultan Azlan Shah of Perak.
 Sultan Azlan's paternal grandfather, her paternal grandfather and her mother's paternal grandfather were children of Sultan Idris Shah I of Perak, all with different mothers.

 She attended Datin Khadijah Primary School and then Raja Perempuan Kelsom School in Kuala Kangsar, before moving on to Cheltenham Ladies' College to complete her secondary education.
 She attended Somerville College, Oxford and obtained her Bachelor of Arts in Chinese studies from the University of Oxford in 1983 and her Master of Arts in 1986.

 Current activities

-Raja Zarith Sofiah is the chancellor of Universiti Teknologi Malaysia.
+Raja Zarith Sofiah is the chancellor of Universiti Teknologi Malaysia, the Royal Advisor to the Malaysian Red Crescent Society, the Chairman of the Yayasan (Foundation) Raja Zarith Sofiah Negeri Johor (YRZSNJ) of the State of Johor and the Chairman of the Tunku Laksamana Johor Cancer Foundation (TLJCF) of Johor.
 She is also a Fellow of the School of Language Studies and Linguistics, Universiti Kebangsaan Malaysia (UKM).
 She delivered the keynote address at the 2011 UKM International Language Conference.

-She is the Royal Patron of Oxford University Malaysia Club (beginning Michaelmas 2011).
+She is the Royal Patron of Oxford University Malaysia Club [OUMC] (beginning Michaelmas 2011).

 Raja Zarith is a strong advocate of improving the use of English in Malaysia.
 In addition to Malay and English, she speaks Mandarin Chinese, Italian and French.

-She has authored several children's books, including Puteri Gunung Ledang, and writes for The Star's "Mind Matters" column.
+She has authored several children's books (illustrator also), including Puteri Gunung Ledang, and writes for The Star's "Mind Matters" column (previously also in the newspaper New Straits Times).

 Raja Zarith supports various charitable and non-governmental organisations.
-She is a patron of the Johor Spastic Children's Association, Rotary Club of Tebrau Heart Fund and the Malaysian English Language Teaching Association.
+She is a patron of the Spastic Children's Association of Johor, the Rotary Club of Tebrau Heart Fund and the Malaysian English Language Teaching Association.
 She is also the Chair of the Community Services Committee of the Malaysian Red Crescent Society.

 Raja Zarith Sofiah is also active in religious activities.
-There is a foundation which is named after her which is called Yayasan Raja Zarith Sofiah Negeri Johor.
+There is a foundation which is named after her which is called Yayasan Raja Zarith Sofiah Negeri Johor (YRZSNJ).
 It was launched on 28 November 2012 at the Kuala Lumpur campus of Universiti Teknologi Malaysia The foundation's purpose is to generate funds for various educational programmes.
 The foundation was set up after the Sultan of Johor and she agreed with the proposal by Universiti Teknologi Malaysia, in line with the Royal Johor Institution, in developing the teachings of Islam.